TID (musician): Biography

 He started singing in 1994 with a group known as Black Gangsters.
-He turned solo five years later.
-At the age of 21 he signed with Poa Records.
-His first single "Mrembo" was released in March 2002.
-He did also act the main role on the film "Girlfriend", a film about the Bongo Flava scene.
+He went solo five years later.
+At the age of 21, he signed with Poa Records.
+His first single, Mrembo was released in March 2002.
+He also played the lead role in the film Girlfriend, a film about the Bongo Flava scene.

-He has toured in East African countries, United Kingdom and United States.
+He has toured in East African countries, the United Kingdom, and the United States.
 He performs with a live band called Top Band.

-His hit "Zeze" is included in the Global Soul compilation by Putumayo World Music.
+His hit Zeze is included in the Global Soul compilation by Putumayo World Music.

-In 2008 he was sentenced for one year in prison for an assault.
+In 2008, he was sentenced to one year in prison for an assault.
 He was released four months later.

-In May, 2010, it was reported that he was assaulted by professional basketball player Hasheem Thabeet in a night club in Tanzania.
-Thabeet, through his agent, has denied being involved with any altercation that night although he was present at the night club.
+In May 2010, it was reported that he was assaulted by professional basketball player Hasheem Thabeet in a nightclub in Tanzania.
+Thabeet, through his agent, denied being involved in any altercation that night, although he was present at the nightclub.